 Need help on figuring out which jabs you need before you travel?
 Wondering how to meet people in hostels?
 Want to move off auto mode and take some seriously cool pictures with that brand spanking new camera you got for your birthday?

 We’ve got it covered.
 Everything.
 This section will answer pretty much any travel-related question imaginable.
 It is dedicated to gap year advice and boasts one of the most comprehensive sections of travel articles on the web.
-Gapyear.com has always been written by backpackers, for backpackers, so all the advice and information you find here, be it packing the right things in the right way, dealing with homesickness or raising money to buy that dream ticket, are borne out of first-hand experience.
+Our travel articles have always been written by backpackers, for backpackers, so all the advice and information you find here, be it packing the right things in the right way, dealing with homesickness or raising money to buy that dream ticket, are borne out of first-hand experience.

 To filter everything down we’ve divided the article categories into eight sections: adventure and sport, documenting your trip, cultural advice, getting around, gap year advice, travel essentials, volunteering and eco travel, and advice on working abroad.

 Backpacking and gap year travel is considered something for those aged 18+ only.
 How hard is it to go travelling if you're 17 years old?